plankanban/planka/charts/planka/README.md

 ### Things to consider if production hosting

-If you want to host Planka for more than just playing around with, you might want to do the following things:
+If you want to host PLANKA for more than just playing around with, you might want to do the following things:

 - Create a `values.yaml` with your config, as this will make applying upgrades much easier in the future.
 - Create your `secretkey` once and store it either in a secure vault, or in your `values.yaml` file so it will be the same for upgrading in the future.